 - The WhiteTower has over 100 steps going up, however, I understand that there is a lift for disabled access.

-What is the saying, ‘if the walls could talk?’, that is what a tour with the Yeoman Warden reminds me off.
-Hear the thrilling and sometimes brutal stories of what happened to Kings, queens, traitors, prisoners and even children within the walls of Tower of London.
+What is the saying, ‘if the walls could talk?’, that is what a tour with the Yeoman Warden reminds me of.
+Hear the thrilling and sometimes brutal stories of what happened to Kings, queens, traitors, prisoners, and even children within the walls of the Tower of London.

 Yeoman Warder or popularly known as the Beefeaters, are ceremonial guardians of the Tower of London and have long been symbols of London and Britain, like the red telephone box.
 Before it was open to the public, the Beefeaters were responsible for looking after any prisoners in the Tower.

 These days they safeguard the crown jewels and also conduct guided tours.
 They are happy to answer your questions about the Tower and are some of the most photographed guards in London.

 - Tours Start From – 10:00 (Tuesday to Saturday) and from 10:30 (Sunday and Monday)

 - Starting Point – Tours begin near the main entrance to the Tower of London